sys-bio/tellurium/docs/antimony.rst

    compartment.[setting] = [value]

 Values can be:

 - [number]: a number
--   [color]: Any 'web color' name (standard names like 'red', 'blue', etc. up to somewhat obscure names like 'palegoldenrod' or 'papayawhip'), or an RGB color in quotation marks, like "#FF0000" (red), or "#C77434" (ochre).
-Transparency can be set with an eight-digit RGB color, like "#C7743455" (somewhat transparent ochre).
+- [color]: Any ‘web color’ name (standard names like ‘red’, ‘blue’, etc. up to somewhat obscure names like ‘palegoldenrod’ or ‘papayawhip’), or an RGB color in quotation marks, like “#FF0000” (red), or “#C77434” (ochre).
+Transparency can be set with an eight-digit RGB color, like “#C7743455” (somewhat transparent ochre).
--   [font]: Either one of three predefined fonts ('serif', 'sans_serif', or 'monospace') or the name of any font ('arial').
+- [font]: Either one of three predefined fonts (‘serif’, ‘sans_serif’, or ‘monospace’) or the name of any font (‘arial’).
--   [font style]: 'normal', 'bold', 'italic', or 'bolditalic'.
+- [font style]: ‘normal’, ‘bold’, ‘italic’, or ‘bolditalic’.
 - [shape]: One of rectangle, square, ellipse, circle, triangle, diamond, pentagon, hexagon, or octagon.

 The background color can only be applied to the overall layout: